C2SM/extpar/docs/development.md

 ### Main branches

-The **master** branch only contains code which are released versions.
-All commits on the master branch are tagged (`git tag -a vX.Y.Z`).
-Only the core development team is allowed to modify the master branch.
+The **master** branch is protected and only the core development team is allowed to modify the master branch.
+All tags and releases are based on this branch.
 ### Supporting branches

 Any new code development should be done in a **topic** branch.
 Topic branches are merged back into master by opening a pull request.
 Code must be peer reviewed by the source code administrator.

-Supporting branches are removed once successfully merged in one of the master branch.
+Supporting branches are removed once successfully merged in the master branch.

 ### Developments with new input data sets